Nura: Rise of the Yokai Clan

-A 24-episode anime adaptation produced by Studio Deen was broadcast in Japan from July to December 2010.
-A 24-episode second season, titled Nura: Rise of the Yokai Clan - Demon Capital, was broadcast from July to December 2011.
+A 24-episode anime adaptation produced by Studio Deen was broadcast from July to December 2010.
+A 24-episode second season, titled Nura: Rise of the Yokai Clan – Demon Capital, was broadcast from July to December 2011.

 In North America, Viz Media licensed the series for English-language release of the manga and anime adaptations.
-It was streamed on Viz Anime in 2010, while the twenty-five volumes of the manga were released from February 2011 to February 2015.
+It was streamed on Viz Anime in 2010, while the 25 volumes of the manga were released from February 2011 to February 2015.

 Plot

-Rikuo Nura is 3/4 human and 1/4 yōkai, in which he has a human form in the day but transforms into his yōkai form at night.
-He lives in a house full of yōkai along with his yōkai grandfather.
-Trying to escape his fate, he does good deeds in order to avoid becoming a yōkai, despite his grandfather's wish that Rikuo succeed him as the Third Head of the Nura Clan.
-Rikuo is different because he helps humans.
-He eventually comes to terms with his yōkai blood and decides to take up the position of the Third Head of the Nura Clan.
-Multiple factions aim to stop him or usurp his position, and he must gather friends and allies, a new Hyakki Yakō under his banner of "Fear".